 I hope you enjoyed Lizzy’s insight on feeding her pups a healthy dog food mixture of lightly cooked/raw food which have helped them overcome a variety of common health issues.

-After all, Buzz does terrible on grains, while neither him nor Missy have any trouble properly digesting chia seeds (great source of Omega-3, 6 and 9 fatty acids and antioxidants; they can help reduce inflammation/relieve joint pain and promote a shiny, soft coat and healthy skin.)
+After all, Buzz does terrible on grains, while neither him nor Missy have any trouble properly digesting chia seeds.

-He’s been bothered by ear infections whenever he’s eaten both kibble made with grains AND also dehydrated raw food containing grains (he did poorly on The Honest Kitchen‘s Revel, which is their Chicken Recipe made with barley and oats).
+He’s been bothered by ear infections whenever he’s eaten both kibble made with grains AND also dehydrated raw food containing grains.

 Have your dogs been bothered by ear infections and/or itchy skin that traditional medicine couldn’t heal?
 Have you considered a more holistic approach?
 As always, we’d love to hear from you in our comment section!